observa-skin-analysis-harleyst

 By the team at L’Atelier Aesthetics, checked by Dr Duncan Brennand, Lead Aesthetic Doctor, 101 Harley Street

-What does an Observ 520x skin scan show?
+What Does an Observ 520x Skin Scan Show?

-An Observ 520x scan reveals layers of skin information that are invisible to the naked eye: pigmentation sitting deep in the skin before it reaches the surface, vascular patterns and redness, surface texture, pore density, fine line depth and oil distribution.
-The scan produces eight different imaging modes in a few minutes.
-The value is not the image itself but what it changes about the treatment plan.
+An Observ 520x scan reveals layers of skin information that are not visible to the naked eye: pigmentation sitting deep in the skin before it surfaces, vascular patterns and areas of redness, surface texture, pore density, fine line detail and oil distribution.
+The device produces eight different imaging modes within a few minutes.

 Read more